Wilks' theorems in some exponential random graph models: Numerical Results

-The results for the Bradley-Terry model are shown in Figure \ref{fig:Bradley-Terry}.
-The top two rows are for the case with the simple null, and the bottom two rows for the composite null.
+The results for the simple null and composite null in the Bradley-Terry model are shown in Figures 1 and 2, respectively.
 In each QQ-plot, the horizontal and vertical axes correspond to the theoretical and empirical quantiles respectively.
-Note that when $M_n=e^n$, condition \eqref{bt-condition1} is not satisfied, and we observed that the MLE did not exist more than 90\% times out of the 1000 repetitions, thus the corresponding result is not reported; on the other hand, the MLE always existed for other values of $M_n$, i.e. 1, $\log n$ and $n$, which is in agreement with earlier findings in \cite{simons1999}.
-As we can see, when $n=50$, the empirical quantiles differ a little from the theoretical ones, but as $n$ increases to 200, the difference diminishes and the empirical quantiles agree well with the theoretical ones.
+Note that when $M_n=e^n$, condition \eqref{bt-condition1} is not satisfied, and we observed that the maximum likelihood estimate did not exist more than $90$\% times out of the $10,000$ repetitions, thus the corresponding result is not reported; on the other hand, the maximum likelihood estimate always existed for other values of $M_n$, i.e. 1, $\log n$ and $n$, which is in agreement with earlier findings in \cite{simons-yao1999}.
+As we can see, when $n=50$, the empirical quantiles differ a little from the theoretical ones, but as $n$ increases to $500$, the difference diminishes and the empirical quantiles agree well with the theoretical ones.
 Further, we can see that as $M_n$ increases, the difference between the empirical quantiles and the theoretical ones becomes more prominent.

-For the $\beta$-model, note that condition \eqref{condtition-B} is not satisfied when $L_n=\log n$ or $n$, and we also observed that the MLE did not exist almost 100\% times out of the 1000 repetitions when $L_n=\log n$ or $n$; thus the corresponding results are not reported.
-Instead, we considered another value of $L_n= \sqrt{\log n}$, for which the MLE existed more than 90\% times even though \eqref{condtition-B} is still not satisfied.
-The results are shown in Figure \ref{fig:beta}.
-Similar to what we have observed in Figure \ref{fig:Bradley-Terry}, when $n=50$, the difference between the empirical quantiles and the theoretical ones is prominent, while when $n$ increases to 200, the difference diminishes; further, when $L_n$ increases, the difference between the empirical quantiles and the theoretical ones also increases.

-Next, we investigate the powers of the tests \eqref{redudant-bt} and \eqref{redudant-beta}.
+Next, we investigate the powers of the test statistic \eqref{table-bt-powers}.
 The null took the form $H_0: \beta_1=\cdots=\beta_r=0$, and the true model was set to be $\beta_i=ic/r$, $i=1,\ldots,r$.
 The other parameters were set as $\beta_i=(i-r)L_n/n$ for $i=r+1,\ldots,n$.
-The results are shown in Table \ref{powers}.
-As we can see, when $c=0$, the simulated type I errors agree reasonably well with the nominal level, especially when $n$ increases.
+The results are shown in Table \ref{table-bt-powers}.
+We can see that when $c=0$, the simulated type I errors agree reasonably well with the nominal level, even when $n=50$.
 Further, when $n$ and $r$ are fixed, as $c$ increases, the power tends to increase.
 Similar phenomenon can be observed when $r$ increases while $n$ and $c$ are fixed, or when $n$ increases while $c$ and $r$ are fixed.